crazycth/starter-hugo-academic/content/authors/admin/_index.md

 ---

 <!-- Alice Wu is a professor of artificial intelligence at the Stanford AI Lab.
 Her research interests include distributed robotics, mobile computing and programmable matter.
 She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks. -->
-My name is Tianhao Cheng.
-I'm currently working on my masters in Computer Science and Technology in Fudan University.
-I am  interested in AI and especially multi-modal technologies.
-I am also currently learning cutting-edge AI algorithms and infrastructure, including CV/NLP models and distributed training/inference system.
-It is awesome to make AI accessible to everyone!
+Greetings 😺, I am Tianhao Cheng.
+I am presently pursuing a master's degree in Computer Science and Technology at the esteemed Fudan University.
+My passion lies in Artificial Intelligence 🌟, specifically the multi-modal technologies.
+Additionally, I have been educating myself on the latest and greatest AI algorithms and infrastructure 📚, including CV/NLP models, distributed training and inference systems.
+I find it positively delightful 🀄️ to democratize AI for all!
 {style="text-align: justify;"}